halcy/Mastodon.py/docs/index.rst

-        'remote_url': # The remote URL for the media (if the image is from a remote instance) 'preview_url': # The URL for the media preview 'text_url': # The display text for the media (what shows up in toots) 'meta': # Dictionary of two image metadata dicts (see below),
+        'remote_url': # The remote URL for the media (if the image is from a remote instance) 'preview_url': # The URL for the media preview 'text_url': # The display text for the media (what shows up in toots) 'meta': # Dictionary of two metadata dicts (see below),
                 # 'original' and 'small' (preview).
 Either may be empty.
                 # May additionally contain an "fps" field giving a videos frames per second (possibly
                 # rounded), and a "length" field giving a videos length in a human-readable format.
                 # Note that a video may have an image as preview.
-                # May also contain a 'focus' dict.
+                # May also contain a 'focus' dict and a media 'colors' dict.
         'blurhash': # The blurhash for the image, used for preview / placeholder generation 'description': # If set, the user-provided description for this media.
     }